songster-sa/aws-developer-associate-notes/readme.md

     - reduced request frequency
 - optimistic concurrency - for conditional writes
 - scales horizontally
-- backups
+- backups - does not make DB slow unlike RDS
-    - automated - but we dont have access to it
+    - automated - but we dont have access to it - used for point-in-time-recovery upto 5 min earlier - incremental
+        - not enabled by default
         - hence use - AWS Glue, Hive + EMR, Data pipeline
+    - on demand
+    - rest all (retention, cross region)is same as RDS

 ## KMS - Key Management Service
 - solution to create and control your encryption keys